GeospatialResearch/gri-earthquake/README.md

         cd client/
         npm run serve
         ```

+5. Opening app:
+Open the client web address in your browser.
+The address will be listed in the terminal used for starting the client.

 If you wish to remove excessive warnings about source maps from the dev console in your browser, then disable JavaScript source maps.
-To do this in Chrome go to dev tools `Settings > Preferences > Sources` and disable `Enable JavaScript source maps`
+To do this in Chrome go to dev tools `Settings > Preferences > Sources` and disable `Enable JavaScript source maps`.

+### Deploying application to production deployment
+This is a work in progress.
+We are using nginx and docker to deploy our application.
+Please see [this issue](https://github.com/LukeParky/gri-earthquake/issues/9) for progress details.

 ## Work to be completed